-Sought after as a performer and teacher, Joseph Lin (Pre-College ’96) appears regularly at halls, festivals, and conservatories throughout the U.S., Asia, and Europe.
-He was first violinist of the Juilliard String Quartet from 2011 to 2018 before stepping down to devote more time to his four young children; he continues to teach violin and chamber music at Juilliard, leading several artistic initiatives and enjoying collaborations with both students and colleagues.
-His 2019 projects include a collaboration with Robert Levin playing Beethoven and Schubert on period instruments, a Musicians from Marlboro tour on violin and viola, collaborations with Juilliard students during ChamberFest, and performances of Bartók’s Second Violin Concerto.
-In 2020, celebrating the 250th anniversary of Beethoven’s birth, Joseph Lin continues a series of performances of Beethoven’s late string quartets for Camerata Pacifica.
-In addition, he and pianist Helen Huang perform the complete Beethoven Violin Sonatas at Juilliard, where they will lead students in a course on these Sonatas.
-2020 also marks the 300th year of Bach’s violin Sonatas and Partitas, with Lin presenting complete cycles in Boston and Philadelphia as well as masterclasses on Bach.
-Another focus of Joseph Lin’s work this season is Mozart’s masterpiece, the Divertimento K. 563, which Lin takes on tour with Musicians from Marlboro.
+Sought after as a performer and teacher, Joseph Lin (Pre-College ’96) appears regularly throughout the U.S., Asia, and Europe.
+He teaches violin and chamber music and was first violinist of the Juilliard String Quartet from 2011 to 2018 before stepping down to devote more time to his four young children.
+Lin’s recent projects include a collaboration with Robert Levin featuring Beethoven and Schubert on period instruments, performances of Bartók’s Second Violin Concerto, Beethoven’s late string quartets, and the complete Beethoven violin sonatas with Helen Huang at Juilliard.
+Marking the 300th year of Bach’s violin sonatas and partitas, in 2020, Lin presented complete cycles in Boston and Philadelphia.
+This season, he returns to the Mozart masterpiece the Divertimento K. 563, which he takes on tour with Musicians from Marlboro.

-From 2007 to 2011, Lin was an assistant professor at Cornell University, where he organized the inaugural Chinese Musicians Residency in 2009.
-The following year, he led a project with Cornell composers to study Bach’s violin sonatas and partitas and create new works inspired by Bach, culminating in a series of concerts premiering the new works alongside Bach’s.
-Last year, he performed the complete Bach sonatas and partitas at Sumida Triphony Hall in Tokyo.
+From 2007 to 2011, Lin taught at Cornell University, where his projects included the inaugural Chinese Musicians Residency as well as a collaboration with Cornell composers to study Bach’s violin sonatas and partitas and create new works inspired by Bach.